ckilcrease/BudgetApp/README.md

 1. as non-registered user, I can register a new account with the site
 2. as a user, I can log in to the site
-3. as a user, I can create and update budget information, both overall and for specific (but optional) categories of spending
+3. as a user, I can create and update budget information
 4. as a user, I can view all of the purchases/transactions I have added to the app (by viewing "detailed" sections)
 5. as a user, I can add purchases/transactions as spending information
 6. as a user, I can see a general overview of my spending information compared to the budget I have set on the app